bitfield/gmachine/README.md

 Rewrite `TestNOOP()` to use `RunProgram()`, and make sure it still passes.

 **TASK:** Refactor all the existing tests to use `RunProgram()`.

+## Going further

+Congratulations, you've designed and built your own computer system!
+Now it's up to you what you choose to add to it.

+Some ideas:

+* More instructions.
+Think of a program you'd like to write (for example, one that prints “Hello, world”) and imagine the instructions necessary to write it concisely.
+Then implement them.

+* Support for a *stack* so that programmers can store temporary values (for example, intermediate results during a calculation).
+It's up to you what this would look like, but you could use instructions such as `PSHA` and `POPA` to “push” the current value of `A` to the stack, or “pop” (that is, retrieve the value at the top of the stack and move it into `A`).

+* Support for *subroutines*, so that commonly-used code doesn't have to be repeated everywhere it's needed.
+Instead, a program could `JUMP` to a specific memory address where the required subroutine lives, and when that subroutine executes the `RTRN` instruction, the calling program would be resumed at the next instruction following the `JUMP`.
+(You could use the stack to store this return address, but that's up to you.)

+* An *assembler* that can read source files in the G-language and translate them into a binary format that a G-machine can run.
+For example, it could accept a program like this:

+    ```
+    INCA
+    HALT
+    ```

+    and produce the corresponding sequence of opcodes as a `[]Word`.

+* Support in the assembler for defining *constants* (values that can be referred to by a symbolic name).
+For example, you could write a program that defines a constant π and uses it like this:

+    ```
+    CONS π 3.141592653589793
+    ...
+    SETA π
+    ```

+* Support for *variables* (memory locations that can be referred to by a symbolic name).
+For example, you could write a program that calculates a value and stores it in the variable `RESULT`:

+    ```
+    VARB RESULT
+    ...
+    SETA 0
+    INCA
+    INCA
+    MOVE A -> RESULT
+    ```

+* A tool to produce *executable binaries* for your operating system from G-code programs.
+For example, it could take a source file like the example above and produce a macOS (or Linux, or Windows) binary that runs the corresponding program.

+* A simple *BIOS* (Basic Input/Output System) for the G-machine that lets programmers read and write characters from the terminal.
+For example, you might use it to print “Hello, world”.
+If you have subroutines, you could use them to provide a number of built-in utility functions, such as `WRITE` and `READ`.

+* A way of writing *tests* for G-code programs in the G-language itself.
+For example, you could invent an `ASRT` instruction that lets you write a test like this:

+    ```
+    ; Test that INCA increments the accumulator by 1
+    SETA 0
+    ASRT 0 ; Fail if A != 0
+    INCA
+    ASRT 1 ; Fail if A != 1
+    ```

+* A *monitor* (also known as a *debugger*) that gives you insight into the behaviour of running G-machine programs.
+For example, it would be useful to have a way to add a *breakpoint* at a specific place in the program, so that when the machine reaches it, it pauses execution and shows you the current state of its registers.

+    It would also be neat to be able to single-step through the program, one instruction at a time, or set it running again until it reaches the next breakpoint.

+    If the machine ever encounters an illegal instruction or some other runtime error, it could automatically drop into monitor mode so that the programmer can fix the issue.

+* A *multiprocessing* operating system scheduler that makes a G-machine able to run several programs concurrently.
+(Not necessarily in parallel; for example, the scheduler could give each running process a fixed time slice on the single CPU “core” in turn.)

+* A *parallel processing* architecture with multiple G-machine “cores” available.
+This will need an improvement to the scheduler to allow it to distribute processes efficiently across cores.

 <small>Gopher image by [egonelbre](https://github.com/egonelbre/gophers)</small>